cavalab/ecg-survival-benchmark/README.md

 ## Use Overview:

-Classifier-based survival models are built and evaluated through `Model_Runner_SurvClass.py`
+Classifier-based survival models are built and evaluated through `Model_Runner_Classifier_Cox.py`

-PyCox survival models are built and evaluated through `Model_Runner_PyCox.py`
+PyCox survival models are built and evaluated through `Model_Runner_Deep_Survival.py`

 To manually build/evaluate models, use `Model_Runner_Caller.py`, which is pre-set with minimal calls to train a model.

-To do this with job files, structure the args to Model_Runner_SurvClass/PyCox similarly to Model_Runner_Caller does it (more on this later).
+To do this with job files, structure the args to Model_Runner_Classifier_Cox/Deep_Survival similarly to how Model_Runner_Caller does it (more on this later).

-Once you have several trained models, you can summarize them to tables using `Summarize_Trained_Models.py` This creates the Summary_Tables folder, which includes:
+Once you have several trained models, you can summarize them to tables using `Analysis_Summarize_Trained_Models.py` This creates the Summary_Tables folder, which includes:
 1. Trained_Model_Summary.csv (containing all training arguments, default arguments, and model metrics)
 1. Trained_Model_Main_Results_Table.csv (AUROC / AUPRC / all-time Brier and Concordance, averaged over all random seeds)